Menopause and High Blood Pressure-What Every Woman Needs to Know

 • Vegetables: Potatoes, sweet potatoes, and tomatoes

-Note: If you’re on blood pressure medication, check with your doctor, as some medications may affect potassium levels.
+Note: If you’re on blood pressure medication, check with your doctor, as some medications can affect potassium levels.

-These SCFAs play an important role in regulating blood pressure by supporting the health of the gut lining, reducing inflammation, and influencing blood vessel function.
+These SCFAs help to lower blood pressure by supporting a healthy gut lining, reducing inflammation, and improving blood vessel function.

 Also see: Is Fiber the Missing Ingredient in your Menopause Health?